 \subsection{Assured Autonomy as an OR Problem}

-A defining feature of assured operational autonomy (``assured autonomy'' for short) is that decisions are sequential, stateful, and coupled over time.
+A defining feature of assured operational autonomy (``assured autonomy'') is that decisions are sequential, stateful, and coupled over time.
 Actions taken now reshape future feasibility, risk exposure, and information through delayed and nonlinear dynamics.
-This distinguishes operational autonomy from one-shot generative tasks and places OR's tradition of sequential decision-making, control, and stability analysis at the center of the problem.\footnote{See, for example, \cite{Powell2023RLSO} and \cite{SuttonBarto2018} for unification perspectives that emphasize closed-loop feasibility and stability rather than reward maximization.} In such settings, the value of a generative model is not its static realism, but whether the closed-loop system it induces remains feasible, stable, and safe over long horizons.
+This distinguishes operational autonomy from one-shot generative tasks and places OR's tradition of sequential decision-making, control, and stability analysis at the center.\footnote{See, e.g., \cite{Powell2023RLSO} and \cite{SuttonBarto2018} for unification perspectives emphasizing closed-loop feasibility and stability rather than reward maximization.} The value of a generative model is not its static realism, but whether the closed-loop system it induces remains feasible, stable, and safe over long horizons.

-The autonomy paradox implies two design commitments.
-First, the generative mechanism that drives actions must be constrainable and auditable---closer to an engineered dynamical system than a black-box sampler.
+\look{To formalize scope, we define operational autonomy along six measurable dimensions: action scope ($S$), commitment authority ($C$), action latency ($L$), override structure ($O$), temporal state coupling ($U$), and guardrail tightness ($G$).
+The pair $(C,O)$ makes delegation boundaries explicit by specifying how decision rights are partitioned between autonomous agents and human supervisors.
+We define assurance as a closed-loop deployment property requiring feasibility, robustness to shift, detectability, recoverability, and auditability over time.
+In our architecture, autonomy expands only when each assurance dimension is tied to a measurable signal, a pre-specified control action, and a clearly assigned escalation owner.} The autonomy paradox implies two design commitments.
+First, the generative mechanism must be constrainable and auditable---closer to an engineered dynamical system than a black-box sampler.
 This motivates deterministic, flow-based generators---continuous normalizing flows, flow matching, and probability-flow ordinary differential equation (ODE) formulations---that confine randomness to a source distribution while keeping the transformation dynamics deterministic and governed by an ODE.
-In these architectures, the flow (the ODE) is the engine of generation, while transformers provide representations, interfaces, and orchestration.
+The flow is the engine of generation; transformers provide representations, interfaces, and orchestration.